EdukronCodes/Data-Science--AI--ML-Repo/ml-algorithms-docs/docs/algorithms/gradient-boosting-classifier.md

 ## Algorithm Overview & Intuition

-Linear Regression — description, intuition, and when to use it.
+Gradient Boosting Classifier — description, intuition, and when to use it.

 Intuition:
-- High-level description of how Linear Regression maps inputs to outputs.
+- High-level description of how Gradient Boosting Classifier maps inputs to outputs.
 - Visual intuition suggestions: plots of decision boundaries (classification), fitted curves (regression), cluster centroids (clustering).

 Example intuitive scenario: